 Like any form of cyber attack, this practice encompasses a wide range of techniques that are all designed to obtain sensitive information or disrupt business operations.

-Industrial or corporate espionage comprises two main forms:
+Industrial espionage, or corporate espionage comprises two main forms:

 1. Intellectual Property Acquisition